irvinecodingclub/irvinecodingclub.github.io/volunteer.md

 ICC is open to all students in Orange County, come to ICC and volunteer now.
 You can earn community service hours at ICC.

+#### Hours Required to Earn Presidential Service Awards in Each Age Group

 | Age Group             |	Bronze        | Silver        |	Gold       |	Lifetime Achievement |
 | --------------------- | ------------- | ------------- | ---------- | --------------------- |
 | Kids (5–10 years old) |	26–49 hours	  | 50–74 hours	  | 75+ hours	 | 4,000+ hours          |